 The soft food diet should be fed to tree bats using a method that prevents food from accumulating on the fur.
-One technique involves holding the bat with its head tilted in a downward position (Figure 7-6A), so it lays prone against your fingers, with its head extending past your fingertips.
+One technique involves holding the bat with its head tilted in a downward position so it lays prone against your fingers, with its head extending past your fingertips.
 Rest your thumb on the shoulder blades to secure the bat in your hand.
 Dispense the food a mouthful at a time.
 As the bat chews, slowly dispense more food into the mouth, being sure to wait several seconds between mouthfuls to ensure the bat has swallowed all of the food before offering more.

-Another technique is to allow the bat to hang from the side of a cage or BatHut while being fed soft food (Figure 7-6B).
+Another technique is to allow the bat to hang from the side of a cage or BatHut while being fed soft food (Figure 7-6A).
 This method is particularly beneficial when minimal handling and disturbance of the bat is necessary, such as for a lactating tree bat with pups attached to her body, or bats that are healing from injuries.

 Figure 7-6.
-A: A newly arrived juvenile red bat being introduced to soft food.
-The bat is held so that food does not drip into the fur during the hand-feeding process.
-L. borealis.
-Bat World Mid-Cities facility.
-Photo by L. Crittenden.
-B: An injured hoary bat being fed as she roosts within her cage.
+A: An injured hoary bat being fed as she roosts within her cage.
 L. cinerus.
 Bat World Lone Star facility.
 Photo by D. Hyatt.